AaltoSciComp/scicomp-docs/triton/usage/faq.rst

    it is BadConstraints for *some* partitions.
 Then, it gives the BadConstraints reason for the whole job, even though it will eventually run.
-(If constraints are bad in all partitions, it will usually fail right when you are trying to submit it).
+(If constraints are bad in all partitions, it will usually fail right when you are trying to submit it, something like ``sbatch: error: Batch job submission failed: Requested node configuration is not available``).

    You can get rid of this message by limiting to partitions that actually satisfy the constraints.
 For example, if you request 96